KlemenVovk/ids-tutoring/docs/session4.md

   - **Durability** - once a transaction is committed, its effects are permanent surviving system failures, crashes, power outages...
 - **ORM** - Object Relational Mapping is a programming technique that allows developers to interact with a relational databases in a natural, object-oriented way.
 Concretely, instead of writing raw SQL commands and having nested lists of values in Python, we map each row from a table in a database to an object in our programming language of choice.
 More about these later.

-## SQL
+## Structured Query Language (SQL)

 To interface with a relational database (in our case SQLite) we use SQL.
 Without delving to deep, we divide it into the following subsets:
 - **Data Query Language (DQL)** - for retrieving data from the database. e.g. `SELECT * FROM Courses`,
 - **Data Manipulation Language (DML)** - for changing/deleting/inserting data into a database, e.g. `INSERT INTO Courses(<columns>) VALUES (<values>)`,
 - **Data Definition Language (DDL)** - for defining and managing the structure of a database, e.g. `CREATE TABLE Courses(<columns>)`,
 - **Data Control Language (DCL)** - for controlling access/permissions to the database, e.g. `GRANT <privilege> ON <object> TO <user>`,
-- **Transaction Control Lanugage (TCL)** - for managing transactions, e.g. `COMMIT` or `ROLLBACK` or `SAVEPOINT`.
+- **Transaction Control Language (TCL)** - for managing transactions, e.g. `COMMIT` or `ROLLBACK` or `SAVEPOINT`.

 As a data scientist you should be proficient mainly with DQL and DML, as this is how you get and save/change data.
+We will also take a look at DDL to explain how tables are formed and skip DCL and TCL.

 :::danger
-Different relational DBMS may vary in functionality, always refer to the (SQL) documentation of your specific DBMS (e.g. PostgreSQL)!
+Different relational DBMS may vary in supported functionality (i.e. Postgres supports more data types like a network address type or JSONB).
+Furthermore, the syntax of the SQL might differ a bit (e.g. some DBMS use `||` for concatenating strings, while MySQL doesn't support it and uses the `CONCAT()` function instead).
+Always refer to the documentation of your specific DBMS (e.g. PostgreSQL)!
 :::

-### DQL
+### Data Query Language (DQL)
 The only statement you need to know here is `SELECT` and its various clauses for ordering, filtering, etc. Let's take a look at a few examples.
 You can delve deeper in the [PostgreSQL SELECT documentation](https://www.postgresql.org/docs/current/sql-select.html).

 #### Example 1